omega8cc/boa/docs/UNLOCK.md

   codebases.

-Platforms that carry **no registered site** are never visited by the nightly pass at all — their ownership and permissions are entirely manual (see [FIXREPO.md](FIXREPO.md) for the group-write repair tool for such trees).
+Platforms that carry **no registered site** are never visited by the nightly pass at all; a platform Verify still applies the ownership and permission map, so only an unregistered, never-verified tree is entirely manual (see [FIXREPO.md](FIXREPO.md) for the group-write repair tool for such trees).

 ## Operator knobs